thebadmonkeydev/fft-ruby/README.md

 Fft.fft(samples)

 # First term is the offset, then since we have 8 samples at 8Hz we
-# have 1Hz per index here showing an amplitude of 1 in the 1Hz bucket as
+# have 1Hz per index here showing an amplitude of 1 in the 1Hz bucket
 => [0.0, 1.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0]
 ```